Spar Carrythrough Corrosion

 and Air Ducting

-Jan Hovat, our reader from Norway, first brought the issue of spar carrythrough
+Jan Hovat, a CFO member from Norway, first brought the issue of spar carrythrough

 others that were close to having a problem.